Bibliographie (climb): History

-Bibliographie was bolted by the American climber Ethan Pringle in 2009, and it lies just a few metres to the right of Chris Sharma's famous 2001 Realization/Biography route.
-Megos first started working on the route in June 2017, and was still unsuccessful after a four-week visit in September of that year.
-In June 2018, after 16 days of work, he freed the route Perfecto Mundo, in Margalef, and decided to go straight to Céüse, but again without success.
-In 2019, he concentrated on climbing competitions and only spent three days in Céüse.
+Bibliographie was first bolted by the American climber Ethan Pringle in 2009, and it lies just a few metres to the right of Chris Sharma's famous 2001 Realization/Biography route.

+Megos started working on the route in June 2017, and was unsuccessful after a four-week visit in September of that year.
+In June 2018, after 16 days of work, he freed the graded route Perfecto Mundo, in Margalef, and decided to go straight to Céüse, but again without success.
+In 2019, he concentrated on climbing competitions spending just three days in Céüse.
 During the COVID-19 pandemic, all climbing competitions were canceled, so Megos refocused on Bibliographie again.
 On the last day of a trip to the crag, and after having fallen lower down on the route, Megos made the first free ascent of Bibliographie on 5 August 2020.